Hunting (Succession): Plot

 As everyone begins to eat, Logan cuts off the dinner and begins individually interrogating various members of the group to find out who talked to the Pierce family and Pantsil.
 Logan has Karl, Tom and Greg sit in the corner of the room and subjects them to a viciously humiliating game he calls "Boar on the Floor," having the three of them play-act like pigs and fight over a piece of sausage, with the loser being declared the mole.
 Amidst the chaos, Kendall wrestles Roman's phone away from him and learns that it was in fact Roman who talked to the Pierces.
 Roman claims he was trying to help his father, but Logan brands him a "moron" in front of everyone, and demands to know who in the room backs him on the acquisition.
 Kendall observes that everyone present is opposed, but Logan insists that he will nonetheless see his plan through.

 During breakfast the next morning, Logan finds out that Mo, a recently deceased member of the board, talked to Pantsil and considers the issue resolved, to Greg's relief.
 Gerri approaches a despondent Roman, who asks her how he can earn his father's respect; Gerri recommends that he take Waystar's six-week management training course.
 On the plane back to New York, Frank informs Logan that PGM's CEO is interested in a meeting.
 That night, Logan calls Shiv telling her it is time to bring her into the company.

 Production

 "Hunting" was written by Tony Roche, who had previously worked with Succession showrunner Jesse Armstrong as a writer on the series The Thick of It, Veep, and Fresh Meat, and the film In the Loop.
-It was directed by Andrij Parekh, in his third episode for the series - Parekh, typically a cinematographer, served as the series' director of photography during the early episodes of the first season.
+It was directed by Andrij Parekh, in his third episode for the series; Parekh, typically a cinematographer, served as the series' director of photography during the early episodes of the first season.
 Oheka Castle in Huntington, New York stood in for the Roys' hunting lodge in Hungary.
-Armstrong said the decision to set the episode in Hungary was inspired by Josef Stalin's dinner parties, where he would frequently play cruel jokes on his close associates.
+Armstrong said the decision to set the episode in Hungary was inspired by Joseph Stalin's dinner parties, where he would frequently play cruel jokes on his close associates.